 If there is any disagreement between the parties involved as to the nature and extent of the injuries, it is common to undergo one or more independent medical examinations (IME).
 During an IME, a doctor will conduct a physical exam, perform relevant tests, and review your medical records including recent treatment records.
-The doctor will analyze this information an issue an opinion regarding the likely cause, diagnosis and degree of permanent or temporary disability for each injury.
+The doctor will analyze this information and issue an opinion regarding the likely cause, diagnosis, and degree of permanent or temporary disability for each injury.

 After a car accident, particularly one involving an 18-wheeler or similar truck, it is common for drivers and passengers to suffer injuries to their neck and back.
 Since many people also suffer from neck and back problems due to degenerative conditions caused by the aging process, it is common for insurance defense lawyers to try to argue that the plaintiff’s injuries were not caused by the motor vehicle accident, but that they existed beforehand.
 This is called a “preexisting injury” defense.

 Another common defense relating to the nature and extent of your injuries is simply that you are not hurt as badly as you say you are and, therefore, your claim is worth less than you are demanding.

 An insurance defense lawyer may also argue that, even if you are injured, your injuries occurred after the date of the accident and were not caused by the accident in question.
 This is called a “subsequent injury” defense.

 The best way to prove your case and overcome these potential defenses is with strong medical evidence and expert medical opinions that clearly state the nature, extent, and cause of your injuries, within a reasonable degree of medical certainty.